lmas/thesis/thesis.typ

 @method walks through the implementation of the Matrix Profile algorithm and how it's applied in the hardware.
 Then the section continues with the collection of data from the hardware sensors.
-@results documents and analyses the results from the data collection, which is then discussed --  in relation to the original problem definitions -- in @discussion.
+@results documents and analyses the results from the data collection which is then discussed, in relation to the original problem definitions, in @discussion.

-// REMARK: I've seen comments in social media about the use of dashes - in any
-// form of written text - indicates the presence of "AI enhancements" or tools.
-// I would like to challenge this in this last paragraph, or at least see if I
-// can trap some unsuspecting fish with this bait.
-// NOTE: I'm against the use of AI tools and don't use them myself!
-// Instead I will cite my little handbook:
-// "As a substitute for the comma, _the dash_ signals a stronger, more significant
-// pause."
-// - The new Oxford guide to writing, by Tomas S. Kane
-// REMARK2: Although, while looking at it now it feels like a unnecessarily
-// strong emphasis...
-But I'll leave it in anyways and see if anyone's going to
-// notice.

 ////////////////////////////////////////////////////////////////////////////////
 // Theory